nus-cs2030s/2324-s2/docs/38-thread.md

     Students should

-    - understand the behaviour of thread
+    - understand the behaviour of threads
     - be able to create a simple thread

 ## Synchronous Programming